 If ESPN can show games from previous years, NETimeGambling will dip into our archives and bring some of the best in our coverage of New England’s Casinos.
 So, today, we go back to 2013.
 We covered the Foxwoods and MGM joint venture and the breakup that followed.
-I hoped you enjoy this look back sixteen years ago.
+I hope you enjoy this look back at sixteen years ago.
 This is one of our first posts at NETimeGambling.
 Foxwoods and MGM Joint Venture Ended in 2013

 The Lion Will Roar No More in Connecticut